utraf-pasteur-institute/CellWalker-notebooks/README.md

 <br>

 # Automated segmentation
 The notebook named 'Segmentation_CNN_UNET.ipynb' provides a protocol for automated segmentation of microscopy images using a UNET convolutional neural network (CNN) architecture.
 It is recommended to run this notebook on cloud computing platforms such as Google Colab.
 This notebook has been tested on Google Colab.<br>

 To open the notebook on Google Colab, upload it to your Google Drive and open it in the browser.
-Once open in Google Colab, the instructions in the notebook will guide you regarding functionality of each step.
-For each step, after setting required values, you can click on the 'Play' button to execute the step.
+The Google Colab will automatically open your notebook allowing you to edit and/or run it.
+The instructions in the notebook will guide you regarding the functionality of each step.
+A step can be executed by clicking on the 'Play' button.<br>

-If you want to use the sample data provided in the repository then remember to upload the folders 'sample_data/C2-113_16-46_cropped1_for_UNET_training' and 'sample_data/C2-113_16-46_cropped3' to the Google Drive.<br>
-In general any data that is on your Google Drive can be accessed from the notebooks opened in Google Colab.
+If you want to use the sample data provided in the repository then remember to upload the folders 'sample_data/C2-113_16-46_cropped1_for_UNET_training' and 'sample_data/C2-113_16-46_cropped3' to the Google Drive.
+In general, any data that is on your Google Drive can be accessed from the notebooks opened in Google Colab.<br>

-For more information on how to use Google Colab, please click <a href="https://colab.research.google.com/" target="_blank">here</a>.
+For more information on how to use Google Colab, please visit <a href="https://colab.research.google.com/" target="_blank">[here](https://colab.research.google.com/)</a>.

 # Installation
 The instructions assume Windows operating system.
 Most of these commands also work on linux systems.